mdavis-xyz/mdavis.xyz/pages/diagonal-dispatch/content.md

 However, to ensure grid stability AEMO will instead instruct the generator to ramp diagonally from its starting power level (100% in this case) to 0, over the interval (shown as the <span style="color: #FF0000;">red</span> curve).
 The same is true of scheduled loads and storage.
 Note that this is true even for assets which are physically able to adjust production level almost instantly (e.g. solar, batteries).
-(For inertial assets such as coal and gas, the ramp limits imposed by the physical limitations of the equipment are already substantial on a 5-minute timescale.)
+(For coal and gas, the ramp limits imposed by the physical limitations of the equipment are already substantial on a 5-minute timescale.)

 <div class="graph">
 ![Diagonal power over time](graphs/power-2.svg)